Wren6991/Hazard3/Readme.md

 # Building an Example SoC

-There is a tiny [example SoC](example_soc/soc/example_soc.v) which builds on iCEBreaker, ULX3S and Arty A7-100T boards.
+There is a tiny [example SoC](example_soc/soc/example_soc.v) which builds on iCEBreaker, ULX3S, icepi-zero and Arty A7-100T boards.
 The SoC contains:

 - A Hazard3 processor, in a single-ported RV32IMA configuration, with debug support
 - A Debug Transport Module and Debug Module to access Hazard3's debug interface